ScrappyCocco/UETrafficGame/README.md

 I did this project on Unreal Engine 5.1.x, standard version installed from the Epic Launcher.

-I will consider updating it to new Unreal Versions when they come out, keeping a branch for every old version so it's always acccessible.
+I will consider updating it to new Unreal Versions when they come out, keeping a branch for every old version so it's always accessible.

 To see the current engine version check the [uproject file](TrafficGame/TrafficGame.uproject).

 ## Bugs and problems

 The game is not perfect, and it probably still have many problems related to vehicle physics and its replay.
 If you find a game-breaking bug or want to discuss something feel free to open an Issue or a Discussion.

+Remember that the ChaosVehiclesPlugin is still experimental for now, so it could be a little broken.

 ## How does it work / How can I use it / How can I edit it